-The Syrian conflict, which began in March 2011, has triggered the largest displacement crisis of this century.
+The Syrian conflict began in March 2011.
 With a pre-war population of 22 million people, over 6.6 million people have fled across national borders as refugees, mostly in countries near Syria.
 A further 6.7 million Syrians are also internally displaced, including 2.5 million children.

 In early 2020, hostilities in the Northwest of the country, where Christian Aid is working, displaced around 1 million people.
 This was the largest displacement since the conflict began.

-Over ten years on, as Syrian government troops, armed opposition groups, and international forces battle for power and territory, the lives and wellbeing of women, men and children in Syria continues to be threatened.
+Over eleven years on, as Syrian government troops, armed opposition groups, and international forces battle for power and territory, the lives and wellbeing of women, men and children in Syria continue to be threatened.

-Nine in ten Syrians now live in poverty, with 60 per cent of the population at risk of going hungry this year — the highest number ever in the history of the Syrian conflict.
+Nine in 10 Syrians now live in poverty, with 60 per cent of the population at risk of going hungry this year — the highest number ever in the history of the Syrian conflict.
 A generation of Syria’s children have also never lived a day without war.
 Nearly 2.5 million children are out of school across Syria, with 1.6 million more at risk of dropping out.
-The current COVID-19 pandemic and economic crisis have only compounded this already dire humanitarian
+The COVID-19 pandemic, ripple effects from the conflict in Ukraine, and economic crisis have only compounded this already dire humanitarian situation.

 Escalations in violence can also lead to terrible effects on our local partner staff, as many are themselves from the communities with which they work.
 Christian Aid takes our duty of care to our partners very seriously and has responded through supporting partners with things like staff evacuation within Syria.